-Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
+We believe education works best when curriculum, teaching, learning and assessment are closely aligned.
+Our programmes develop deep knowledge, conceptual understanding and higher-order thinking skills, to prepare students for their future.
 Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.

-Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with the Cambridge Pathway.
+Every year, nearly a million Cambridge students from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.

-'We think the Cambridge curriculum is superb preparation for university.'
-Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA
+School feedback: 'We think the Cambridge curriculum is superb preparation for university.'

+Feedback from: Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA